ampl/ampl.github.io/docs/source/solvers/options/highs.md

 tech:exportfile (writeprob, writemodel)
       Specifies the name of a file where to export the model before solving it.
 This file name can have extension ".lp()", ".mps", etc. Default = "" (don't export the model).

+tech:justexportfile (justwriteprob, justwritemodel)
+      Specifies the name of a file where to export the model, do not solve it.This file name can have extension ".lp()", ".mps", etc. Default = "" (don't export the model).

 tech:logfile (logfile)